MrRogueKnight/Dev3Pack-Lisk-Solidity-Bootcamp-2025/homework/week1-article-blockchain.md

 - Smart contracts automate agreements and power DeFi, NFTs, and DAOs.
 - Public and private blockchains serve different use cases.
 - Consensus mechanisms keep the network in sync.
-- Rollups are essential for scaling and come in different types (Optimistic, ZK, Cynical).
+- Rollups are essential for scaling and come in different types (Optimistic, ZK, Cynical Rollups (ELVES)).
 - Sequencers and rollup maturity are critical for L2 security and decentralization.
 - Always keep your private key secret!